Page last updated December 5, 2024

 The OIG has been very engaged on DOJ’s COVID-19 Fraud Enforcement Task Force.
 We have representation on its subcommittees involving communications, forfeiture, corporations and large business fraud, and data, and we co-chair the task force’s Criminal Enterprise Subcommittee.

-The OIG has also conducted extensive engagement with foreign law enforcement partners, including the European Union Agency for Law Enforcement Cooperation,47 International Criminal Police Organization,48 and other national law enforcement agencies.
+The OIG has also conducted extensive engagement with foreign law enforcement partners, including the European Union Agency for Law Enforcement Cooperation,32 International Criminal Police Organization,33 and other national law enforcement agencies.
 These efforts focused on introducing foreign partners to the OIG’s mission, briefing partners on pandemic fraud trends, and collaborating to examine the movement of pandemic-related UI funds transnationally.

 The PRAC has also played a pivotal role in amplifying the ability of OIGs to share information and conduct internal and external outreach to stakeholders that have been impacted by pandemic fraud.
 For example, the OIG worked with the PRAC on social media tool kits related to money mule activity and erroneous 1099-G forms that were issued to victims of UI fraud.
 The OIG has also worked with the PRAC, DOJ, and the Secret Service to create a web-based survey where financial institutions can more broadly report UI and other types of pandemic fraud.
 This information is being collected by the PRAC, analyzed by its partners, and, if appropriate, sent to field personnel for further action.

-Figure 1: The OIG's Four-Phased Design for Pandemic OversightDuring Phases 1 and 2, which are complete, we reviewed on DOL’s plans, guidance, and initial implementation, highlighting significant vulnerabilities.
-During Phase 3, which is ongoing, we are taking a deep dive into key and emerging issues.
+Figure 1: The OIG's Four-Phased Design for Pandemic OversightDuring Phases 1 and 2, we reviewed on DOL’s plans, guidance, and initial implementation, highlighting significant vulnerabilities.
+During Phase 3, which is ongoing, but with less resources than originally envisioned due to lack of sufficient funding, we are examining key and emerging issues.
 Our Phase 4 work plans include reporting on lessons learned for UI, worker safety and health, and employment training and recovery from the overall toll on workers since COVID-19 first appeared in the United States.
-Based on the work performed under this oversight plan, we continue to make recommendations for DOL to strengthen and enhance programs prior to the start of emergencies.
-We published two plan updates and one revision50.

 Our identification of these areas represents years of work relating to DOL’s UI program, including the use of prior stimulus funds and response to past disasters.
 The advisory report outlined years of weaknesses and recommendations identified by the OIG to strengthen the UI program.
 Many of the weaknesses previously identified became once again apparent during the pandemic.
 DOL and states must apply lessons learned to correct additional weaknesses identified prior to the next disaster.
 We have issued several subsequent reports, including alert memoranda addressing urgent concerns, involving the UI program, such as the following: